rfo909/CFT/README.md

 # CFT ("ConfigTool")

-CFT is a shell-like terminal based Java app, and a full programming language.
+CFT is a shell-like terminal based Java app, and a functional programming language.

 It was created for interactive automation of simple tasks, such as